The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Introduction

 One of the simplest strategies that Eve follows is the intercept/resend attack \cite{Bennett1992b}.
 In this attack, Eve makes a strong projective measurement on a signal emitted by Alice in an arbitrary basis and resends another new one to Bob depending on the result Eve obtains.
 If we construct quantum bits (qubits) from single photons, Eve can perform the intercept/resend attack only with passive linear optics, that is to say, beamsplitters, waveplates, photodetectors, and a single photon source.
 Eve does not need to prepare two-qubit gates that generate entanglement.

-Another basic strategy that we consider is the collective attack \cite{Ekert1994,Biham1997,Enzer2002,Cirac1997}.
+Another basic strategy that we consider is the translucent attack \cite{Ekert1994,Biham1997,Enzer2002,Cirac1997}.
 In this strategy, Eve produces entanglement between the single qubit the legitimate user sends and her auxiliary quantum system, and waits until she obtains the public discussion between Alice and Bob to make a measurement on her auxiliary system.
-To mount this attack on the single qubit Alice and Bob transmit, Eve has to make use of quantum circuits, in other words, a quantum computer, to generate entanglement between the signal and her own auxiliary system.
-Thus, the collective attack is more difficult and sophisticated than the intercept/resend attack.
+To make this attack on the single qubit Alice and Bob transmit, Eve has to use quantum circuits, in other words, a quantum computer, to generate entanglement between the signal and her own auxiliary system.
+Thus, the translucent attack is more difficult and sophisticated than the intercept/resend attack.

 In 2001, Bub proposed a unique protocol for the quantum key distribution \cite{Bub2001}.
 It is based on the pre- and post-selection effect, which Aharonov, Bergmann, and Lebowitz discovered \cite{Aharonov1964,Aharonov2008}.
-In Reference~\cite{Aharonov1964}, they discussed the measurement of a quantum system at time $t$ between two other measurements performed at times $t_{1}$ and $t_{2}$, where $t_{1}<t<t_{2}$, in the following situation.
+In Ref.~\cite{Aharonov1964}, they discussed the measurement of a quantum system at time $t$ between two other measurements performed at times $t_{1}$ and $t_{2}$, where $t_{1}<t<t_{2}$, in the following situation.

 We assume that the measurement at the time $t_{1}$ lets the quantum system be in the state $|\psi_{1}(t_{1})\rangle$.
 This state has the standard time evolution, $|\psi_{1}(t)\rangle=U(t_{1},t)|\psi_{1}(t_{1})\rangle$.
 Simultaneously, we assume that the measurement at the time $t_{2}$ generates the state $|\psi_{2}(t_{2})\rangle$ for the quantum system.
 Its backward time evolution is given by $\langle\psi_{2}(t)|=\langle\psi_{2}(t_{2})|U(t,t_{2})$.
 Then, the measurement at the time $t$ of a variable $C$ is obtained as